Using Inline HTML in a ViewGrid

 stateDisplay=CONCATENATE("<div style='background-color:green; border:2px solid'>",state,"</div>")

-And here's what your final populationDisplay formula looks like:
+Here's how your final populationDisplay formula looks like:

 populationDisplay=CONCATENATE("<span style='background-color:yellow; border:3px dotted'>",population,"</span>")

-Setting Up Conditional Formatting
+Set Up ViewGrid Conditional Formatting

 populationStyling=IF(populationStyling<1000000,'<span style="color:red">','<span style="color:black">')

-These formulas can get tricky because of the use of single- and double-quotes.
-Your formula should always use a single quote to contain the entire string and a double quote for substrings.
+When writing formulas, always use a single quote to contain the entire string and a double quote for substrings.

 populationDisplay=CONCATENATE(populationStyling,population,'</span>')